 - Keep compost bins away from your gardening area.
 Though great for fertilizer, these can collect mold which is a whole other allergen to worry about.

 - Rake leaves often.
 Fallen leaves are breeding grounds for mold as well as collecting pollen.

 - Consider getting plants that rely on insect pollination instead of wind.
 In general, flowers that are brightly-colored, with large petals and fragrant are typically pollinated by insects rather than wind.
 Although, full disclaimer, this wouldn’t be a good idea if anyone in your family has a bee allergy.

 - Regularly do nasal saline rinses.
 This is like giving your nasal passage a bath that cleans out all of that pollen stuck to it.
-I personally prefer the squirt bottles, such as NeilMed, as they are much more user-friendly.
+We recommend the squirt bottles, such as NeilMed, as they are much more user-friendly.

-If these tips aren’t enough to get you feeling better or if you’re tired of fighting allergies every summer, visit your local allergy clinic and ask if immunotherapy would be right for you.
+If these tips aren’t enough to get you feeling better or if you’re tired of fighting allergies every summer, schedule a consult to see if immunotherapy would be right for you.
 This will build a tolerance to ALL of your allergies and get you feeling better no matter the season.